Jesterhearts/oozems/README.md

 [summon_profiles.battleship]
 durability = "(BattleshipLevel * 2 + (CharacterLevel - 120)) * 200"

-[summon."5221006"]
+[summon."22222222"]
 profile = "battleship"
 ```

 Use the selector only when that skill ID exists in the loaded WZ version.
-The
+If the
-bundled archives do not contain Battleship, so the default file keeps this
+archives do not contain Battleship, the default file keeps this profile
-profile available without selecting it.
-Its verified summon example maps
+available without selecting it.
-Wrath of the Octopi, skill `5220002`, to the `standard` summon profile.

 The supported profile and selector table pairs are: